 In the FMCG CRM market you are largely selling goods that come with pre-set expectations.
 This means that you cannot depend on innovation to command a higher price.

 In this sense, you can achieve a better product margin only through tightly integrating different products.
 Usually, your final price will be depending on the actual cost of production and overhead costs.
 (Overstocking and unsold cost).

 A supply chain network lets you manage your goods and bring down the accumulated costs.

 This helps you achieve higher product margin for the concerned goods.

 You need to make sure that the requisite amount of stock is available from the distribution center.

-The rising real estate costs mean that stocking and infrastructure costs are also on the rise.
+The rising real estate CRM costs mean that stocking and infrastructure costs are also on the rise.
 In fact, it’s one of the significant reasons for overhead cost.
 Without a supply chain network, you would be forced to store a threshold stock in every distribution center.

 The distribution management allows you to manage your stocks throughout the entire retailing network.

 You can also evaluate and simulate the stock flow between different locations.
 This also reduces the manpower costs for each location.